Joxroxagain/adidas-bot/README.md

 ## Status
 :white_check_mark: ATC page detection (Untested for newest splash page versions)

-:white_check_mark: Auto checkout for any shoe besides yeezys
+:no_entry: Auto checkout for any shoe besides yeezys

 :no_entry: Auto checkout for yeezys